pharmpy/pharmpy/docs/modeling.rst

 Update model source
 ===================

-Changes done to a model will not affect the model code of the underlying until performing an update of the source.
+Changes done to a model will not affect the model code (e.g. the NONMEM code) until performing an update of the source.

 .. jupyter-execute::
    :hide-output: